 Instead of stealing a design that really necessitates steel, they went with aluminum and a design that could deal with being made from aluminum.
 UTG is one of those outfits I give TONS of well deserved shit to because they aim at the low end of the market and their quality of execution is nearly always below my expectation.
 The suitability of the stuff they make to at least minimally function isn’t the problem.
 It’s that it only minimally functions on average and often will not have a long life expectancy.
 This FSA functions.
 It functions well in the open and closed positions and it accomplishes the transition with, if not no bloodletting at all, at least a minimum of it and I think guys on an extremely snug budget would be decently served with one.
 That said, save the money and get the XLR or a Doublestar.
 The amount better that they are over the cheapest options is pretty worth it, if for no other reason than the reduction in blood blisters they will give you.

 With all that going for it, the initial score for the UTG unit was 11.5 out of 20.
-That’s pretty darned good, especially since it lost a high proprotion of the points that it did lose in there being a little wiggle, the installation being a major bitch and there being no instructions or tools included.
+That’s pretty darned good, especially since it lost a high proprotion of the points that it did lose from there being a little wiggle, the installation being a major bitch and there being no instructions or tools included.